Why I Wrote This App

 A system like that was expensive, advanced, and visually impressive for its time.
 When people saw a machine like that running an interactive moon landing simulation, it did more than entertain them.
 It helped to sell them on what computing could become and it sold a lot of kit.

-One of the next impressive steps in that journey was the programmable calculator era.
-The HP-67 Programmable Calculator, introduced in 1976, brought the idea of a playable Lunar Lander style challenge to something you could hold in your hand.
-The calculator shipped with a version of Lunar Lander in the standard set of programs (see page 14-01 of the manual).
+One of the next impressive steps in that journey came with the programmable calculator era.
+The HP-67 Programmable Calculator, introduced in 1976, brought a Lunar Lander style challenge to something you could hold in your hand.
+It even shipped with a version of Lunar Lander in the standard set of programs (see page 14-01 of the manual).
 Many later HP calculators continued that tradition.

 Seen from today, it is easy to underestimate how remarkable that was.
-These were not toys.
-They were serious programmable machines, and yet people were already using them to explore simulation, gameplay, and the pleasure of mastering complex landings.
+These were serious programmable machines, and yet people were already using them to explore simulation, gameplay, and the pleasure of mastering a difficult landing.

 Greg's History of Lunar Lander ShowHide